madoublet/respond/README.md

 Respond CMS
 ===========

 Respond is an open source, responsive content management system that you can use to build responsive sites.
 Respond features a REST API, a lightning-fast Knockout-based UI, Bootstrap 3.0, multilingual support, and an enhanced data layer using PDO.
 The February update (Respond 2.7) brings categories to pages created within Respond.
 With categories, you can organize your pages within the CMS and create lists for a particular category within your sites.
 The February update also brings a new feature called code snippets.
 Snippets allow you to create re-usable PHP blocks for your templates.
+And finally, Respond 2.7 adds support for nested menus.
+This allows you to create a 2-level navigation structure for your site.

 Learn more about Respond CMS at: http://respondcms.com

 View our documentation at: http://respondcms.com/page/documentation

 Our current version is 2.6.

-See whats new in the January 2014 update: http://respondcms.com/update/january-2014
+You are viewing the development branch for 2.7.

 New in 2.7:
 - Categories for pages
-- Lists now support categories
+- Category support for list widget
+- Code snippets for templates
-- Snippets
+- Nested menus

 How to update from 2.6:
 - Backup sites you created